 (From an interview with Tina on The Great Discontent.)

 Visual Thesaurus now contains more than 145,000 English words and more than 115,000 meanings.
 You can listen to British and American pronunciations, and there are beta versions in five European languages, too.

-It’s subscription-based, or you can test it for free.
+It's subscription-based, but you can test it for free.

 A great reference tool.